Tableau Desktop Integration¶

 Governance of Model on Tableau Desktop¶

-The management process utilizes authentication and authorization through the DataOS user ID and API key when accessing synced data models.
+The Tableau management process involves authentication and authorization using the DataOS user ID and API key when accessing synced data models.
 This ensures that columns redacted by Lens data policies are restricted based on the user's group permissions.

-For instance, if a user named iamgroot in the "Analyst" group is restricted from viewing the "Annual Salary" column, this column will not be visible in either the Data Product exploration page or in Tableau after syncing.
-Tableau Desktop requires the DataOS user ID and API key for authentication, ensuring users can access the full model, except for any columns restricted by their data policies.
+For example, if a user named iamgroot in the Analyst group is restricted from viewing the 'Annual Salary' column, this column will not be visible in either the Data Product exploration page or Tableau after syncing.
+Tableau Cloud requires the DataOS user ID and API key for authentication, ensuring that users can access the full model, except for any columns restricted by any data policies.
 This approach maintains security and guarantees that users only see the data they are authorized to view.